APPROACHES & SUCCESSES: PLANT BREEDING IN THE NORTHEAST

 Lindsay Wyatt, a squash and pumpkin breeder at Johnny's Selected Seeds, will present a case study of the development, trialing, and commercialization of a new squash variety, including considerations such as how to weigh different traits (yield, flavor, appearance, etc.) in advancement decision-making and evaluating the market potential for new, unique squash.
 Jodi Lew-Smith, a squash and tomato breeder at High Mowing Organic Seeds will talk about a project to develop new varieties that are both ornamental and high quality for eating, all within the Delicata and Acorn class of winter squashes.

-Presenters: Bill Braun, Ken Greene Steph Gaylor, Lia Babitch and Shanyn Siegel
+Presenters: Bill Braun, Ken Greene Steph Gaylor, Lia Babitch, Shanyn Siegel, and Micaela Colley

 Time / Room: Saturday, 8:00 am - 9:15 am / 2B